 The paralysis can be fractional or complete with nerve damage ranging from bruising to tearing.
 Some babies are lucky enough to recover on their own from the symptoms.
 Others will require professional intervention and their injury may be permanent.

 If your child has suffered either of these two conditions, contact the Glanvilles Damant clinical negligence team.
-Working on a ‘No Win, No Fee’ basis, they can instruct experts to consider all aspects of your case and give you all the help you need to make a claim for compensation.
+Working on a ‘No Win, No Fee’ basis here on the Isle of Wight, we can instruct experts to consider all aspects of your case and give you all the help you need to make a claim for compensation.

 "Thank you for the wonderful advice Claudia gave us.
 We will have no hesitation in contacting you should we need any help in the future"